Field Trips

 Santa Cruz Mission State Historic Park

-Come visit Santa Cruz Mission State Historic Park virtually or in real life!
+Come visit Santa Cruz Mission State Historic Park to learn about indigenous history.

 Seacliff State Beach